Broken Pelvis Attorney

 Get the Legal Help You Need

-Rizio Liberty Lipinsky is your resource for obtaining the compensation you are legally due.
+Rizio Lipinsky is your resource for obtaining the compensation you are legally due.
 We help our California clients every step of the way, from injury to damage recovery, with compassionate and caring representation.
 Please call us today at 888-292-8888 to schedule your first, cost-free meeting with our experienced staff, or send in our online contact form.

 - This article should only be used for informational purposes.
 It does not constitute legal advice, and it does not create an attorney-client relationship with anyone.
 If you need legal advice, please consult an attorney in your community.